 — If dot11RadioMeasurementActivated is true and the RCPI element was requested, an RCPI element containing the RCPI of the Probe Request frame shall be included (see 9.4.2.38 (RCPI element) and Table 9-153 (RCPI values)).

-NOTE—If no RCPI measurement result is available, the RCPI value is set to indicate "Measurement not available" (see Table 9-153 (RCPI values)).
+NOTE—If no RCPI measurement result is available, the RCPI value is set to indicate "“Measurement not available"” (see Table 9-153 (RCPI values)).

 — If dot11RadioMeasurementActivated is true and the RSNI element was requested, an RSNI element containing the RSNI of the Probe Request frame shall be included.
 If no measurement result is available, the RSNI value shall be set to indicate that a measurement is not available (see 9.4.2.41 (RSNI element)).